ThundR67/Velocity/architecture.md

 ## Gateway
 ---
 #### This is the main part of velocity
-#### This is a Oauth2 server which will talk with the client, Only gateway will talk to clients.
+#### This is an Oauth2 server which will talk with the client, Only gateway will talk to clients.
 #### The gateway will also provide resources

 ## user-data-srv